AWS Simple Queue Service

 Credential configuration

-In the extra options field you can pass any of the params you can find here.
+In the extra options field, you can include any of the parameters found here.

 AWS Simple Queue Service snippets available in YepCode editor